jporeilly/Pentaho--Containers/03--Pentaho-Containers/containers.md

 ---

-<em>Install DockMaker 1.0</em>
+<em>Install DockMaker</em>

-Dock Maker 9.3 is a command line tool used to create containers for Pentaho products:
+Dock Maker 1.0 is a command line tool used to create containers for Pentaho products:
 * Pentaho Server
 * Carte server
 * Pentaho Data Integration

-<font color='teal'>Dock Maker 9.3 has been downloaded and copied to ~/docker-maker-9.3.0.0</font>
+<font color='teal'>DockMaker has been downloaded and copied to ~/dockmaker-9.3.0.0</font>

 Install the package by completing these steps.